asizikov/asizikov.github.io/content/blog/2025-04-18-reusable-prompts-llm-docs.md

 ## Deep Dive: LLM-Friendly Documentation

 LLM-tools cannot only rely on the training data set, there is always something new or proprietary that is not included in the training data.
-Some folks are proposing to provide `/llm` links with the AI-agent reable docummentation in simple plain text format.
+Some folks are proposing to provide `/llm` links with the AI-agent readable documentation in simple plain text format.

 More on this proposal on the [llmstxt.org](https://llmstxt.org/) site.

-Some sites are already attepmting to build a catatloge of LLM-TXT docs.
+Some sites are already attempting to build a catalogue of LLM-TXT docs.
 For example [llmstxt.site](https://llmstxt.site/) hosts such collection.

 I extracted the DuckDB SQL dialect documentation from [DuckDB Docs](https://duckdb.org/duckdb-docs.md) and saved it locally for future processing.

 However, the full reference is too extensive (over 50k lines) to use directly as a prompt.
 Instead, I cleaned it up by copying only the SQL reference to the local file.
-This gavme me ~750 linef of documentation, which is probably still too long to be included in evry prompt.
+This gave me ~750 lines of documentation, which is probably still too long to be included in every prompt.

 ## Deep Dive: Compressing Documentation